madwings/instalike/DESIGN.md

 ### Preloader/Caching Service

-This service will be doing the preloading and caching of media data in the two levels of cache for the `Content Service`.
+This service will be doing the preloading and caching of media data, in the two levels of cache for the `Content Service`, from the main database.
 The best will be to be integrated with the same technology as the `Content Service` so a code could be shared.
 The caching itself can be done in two ways.
 With direct communications with the `Content Service` where caching endpoints will be created.
 The other approach is sharing model definitions and functionalities as packages.